Seat Types, and Weight and Height Limits

 Group 2 from 15-25kg, 3 to 7 years

-You should choose your child's car seat according to their weight and size, and use it up to its limits.
+* You should choose your child's car seat according to their height and weight, and use it up to its limits.
 All children are different and the age given is just a rough idea of how long you can expect a seat to last, based on an average 50th percentile child.
 Children only grow out of their car seat by weight or height, never by age.

 But the age at which they can start using a seat is important.
-Some babies are very big and reach 9kg when they are very young.
-But even if they are big and appear strong, their skeleton is not mature enough to support their heavy head in a crash.
 The regulations' 9 and 15 months minimum forward facing ages are far too young.
-The bones in a child's neck and spine don't begin to fuse until they are two or three years old, and it takes about three years for this process to complete.
+Regardless of how big or heavy they are, the bones in a child's neck and spine don't begin to fuse together until they are between two and three years old, and it takes about three years for this process to complete.
 So it isn't actually until they are six that their neck is strong enough to cope with the forces of a car crash.
 This is why it is important for children to travel rear facing for as long as possible.

 When this picture was taken this 93rd percentile baby was six months old.
 He already weighed 9.5kg, so legally he was 'heavy enough' to face forward.
 A perfect example of the fact that legal doesn't necessarily mean safe...
 (This car seat was a combination one which he only used rear facing.)